Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: Introduction

-The present work is in the second category, that is, we assume that each node has a unique identifier which is a positive integer of size $O(\log n)$.
-We also assume that the nodes exchange messages with their neighbours in synchronous rounds.
+The present work is in the second category, that is, we assume that each node has a unique identifier which is a positive integer of size $O(\log n)$, where $n$ is the number of nodes.
+The network is multi-hop and nodes communicate using messages in synchronous rounds.
 The exact complexity of deterministic leader election in this setting has proven elusive for decades and even simple questions remain open~\cite{KPPRT15}.
 We review here the most relevant results and challenges around this problem (the reader is referred to the dedicated section for more content).
-Assuming the size of messages is logarithmic (i.e. messages of size $O(\log n)$), we know since Peleg~\cite{Peleg90} that $O(D)$ rounds are sufficient to elect a leader in arbitrary networks.
+In the case of logarithmic-size messages (i.e. messages of size $O(\log n)$), we know since Peleg~\cite{Peleg90} that $O(D)$ rounds are sufficient to elect a leader in arbitrary networks, where $D$ is the diameter of the network.
 This was recently proven optimal by Kutten et al.~\cite{KPPRT15} using a very general $\Omega(D)$ lower bound (that applies even in the probabilistic setting).
 Independently, Fusco and Pelc~\cite{FP15} showed that the time complexity of leader election is $\Omega(D+\lambda)$ where $\lambda$ is the smallest depth at which some node has a unique view, called the {\em level of symmetry} of the network.
 (The view at depth $t$ from a node is the tree of all paths of length $t$ originating at this node.)
 If nodes have unique identifiers, then $\lambda=0$, which implies the same $\Omega(D)$ bound as in~\cite{KPPRT15}.

 Regarding message complexity, Gallager~\cite{Gallager} presents the first election algorithm for general graphs with $O(m+n\log n)$ messages, where $m$ is the number of edges, and a running time of $O(n\log n)$.
-Santoro \cite{Santoro84} proves a matching $\Omega(m+n\log n)$ lower bound for the number of messages, in the case that $n$ is unknown and the algorithm is deterministic, which is strengthen in~\cite{KPPRT15} to include the case that $n$ is known and the algorithm is randomized.
+On the negative side, Burns~\cite{burns1980} proves a $\Omega(n\log n)$ lower bound and Kutten et al.~\cite{KPPRT15} a $\Omega(m)$ lower bound which applies even if $n$ is known and the algorithm is randomized.
+Put together, both lower bounds yield a matching $\Omega(m + n\log n)$ number of messages.
+(Santoro~\cite{Santoro84} also proves a $\Omega(m+n\log n)$ lower bound for the more specific problem of finding the maximum ID, in a deterministic setting with $n$ unknown.)

 A few years after Gallager~\cite{Gallager}, Awerbuch~\cite{Awer87} presents an algorithm whose message complexity is again $O(m+n\log n)$, but running time is taken down to $O(n)$.

 A number of questions remain open for election.
 Peleg asks in~\cite{Peleg90} whether an algorithm could be both optimal in time and in number of messages.
 The answer depends on the setting, but remains essentially open~\cite{KPPRT15}.
 In the conclusion of their paper, Fusco and Pelc \cite{FP15} also observe that it would be interesting to investigate other complexity measures for the leader election problem, such as {\em bit complexity}.
 This measure can be viewed as a natural extension of communication complexity (introduced by Yao \cite{Yao}) to the analysis of tasks in a distributed setting.